niallpcarroll/musical-hangman/README.md

 ### **Content References**
 + This project is inspired by a tutorial from [CodingNepal](https://www.codingnepalweb.com/build-hangman-game-html-javascript/) .
 I acknowledge in particular the assistance provided in it for the JavaScript code for the modal pop-up and the reset parameters for the game.

-+ Content on JavaScript event listeners from the Love Maths project coursework.
++ Content on JavaScript event listeners from the Love Maths project coursework (Code Institute).

 + [Code Institute](https://codeinstitute.net/ie/) for general JavaScript learning material.